ProteinGym/proteingym-base/docs/decisions/0004-dataset-archive.md

 ## Archive file extension

-The archive file extension is user-facing, therefore it gets additional attention.
+The archive file extension is user-facing, therefore it gets its own (sub)decision.

 ### Decision for archive file extension